dhthwy/r/README.md

 Just the opposite, actually.
 You fucked me up all the way and ruined the rest of mine.

-You wasted me 3x times in a row.
+You wasted me 3x times in a row because your head was too far up a pimp's ass.

 I said no, so you 10x'd me?